facc-workshop-2020/facc-workshop-2021.github.io/index.md

 previously unsupported SMT-LIB theories in these settings.
 While the project is still ongoing, we will report on significant progress on all of these fronts.

+### Karthik Amrutesh (Amazon Web Services)

+*Title:* How I learned to stop worrying and start applying automated reasoning

+*Abstract:* Automated reasoning has real world audit applications beyond the abstract.
+In this talk, we will share our experience of having applied automated reasoning principles to satisfy auditor expectations on a subset of PCI-DSS (Payment Card Industry – Data Security Standards) requirements.
+We will discuss our approach to the pilot initiative, lessons learned and the path forward.

+*Bio:* Karthik Amrutesh is a senior manager in Security Assurance at AWS.
+His team is focused on security and privacy audit and attestation activities in Europe, Africa, Latin America and Canada.
+Prior to joining AWS in October 2020, he had stints as the head of risk and information security at Betterment, a senior manager in the technology risk and assurance practice at Ernst & Young, and an information security advisor at Wipro Consulting.

 ### Sazzadur Rahaman (University of Arizona)